Polish language

 Peter eats an apple (active) >The apple is eaten (by Peter) (passive).

-The average English speaker shouldn’t have any major problems with verbs.
+The average English speaker shouldn’t have any major problems with passive verb forms.

 Polish verbs are conjugated in person, just like in Spanish or Latin.
 In Polish, personal pronouns (I, you, he, she, it, it, we, I, they) are usually not necessary because they are built into the verb ending.
 The endings are learnt through repetition and is not the same for all verbs.
 They are divided into inflectional groups and there are also a lot of irregular verbs.